vineetakhurana/CSCDevOps-Deployment/README.md

 Two redis instances have been created to run on 6379(for blue) and 6380(for green) each.

-The -watch and --watchDierctory flags have been set to maonitor any changes made.
+The -watch and --watchDierctory flags have been set to maonitor any changes made to the source repo while forever runs the app on both ports.

 ###Demonstrate /switch route: